-Kyiber, commonly known as Kibber or Kibber Khas village is a high altitude village in Spiti valley and acclaimed as the second highest motorable village in the world.
-Landscape of the village is captivating, it is surrounded by limestone rock mountains.
+Kyiber, commonly known as Kibber or Kibber Khas village, is a high altitude village in Spiti valley and acclaimed as the second highest motorable village in the world.
+The landscape of the village is captivating; it is surrounded by limestone rock mountains.

 With a population of under 400 people, Kibber is home to the magnificent snow leopards.
 The Himalayan Snow Leopard Research Center at Kibber has been instrumental in the conservation of the animal.
 People at Kibber do farming and livestock rearing for their livelihood.
 Not many areas in Spiti are fertile, Kibber is one of the high-yielding lands in the region.

-The village is well structured with stone houses, a school, a post office, a primary healthcare center, a PWD rest house and is headed by a sarpanch (elected head of the village).
-The wind-carved mountains and whitewashed houses which look exactly similar with their red windows and blue doors are salient features of almost all Spiti villages.
-However, at Kibber the houses are unique in one feature.
+The village is well structured with stone houses, a school, a post office, a primary healthcare center, a PWD rest house, and is headed by a sarpanch (elected head of the village).
+The wind-carved mountains and whitewashed houses which look exactly similar to their red windows and blue doors are salient features of almost all Spiti villages.
+However, at Kibber, the houses are unique in one feature.
 They are made of stone, instead of mud.

 An ancient trade route between Spiti valley and Ladakh across the Parang La Pass initiates at Kibber.
 Nomadic tribes of Changthang region in Ladakh and people of Spiti used to trade by barter system, for horses, yaks, and food at the famous La Darcha festival.
-You can enjoy the festival at Kaza during the month of August every year.
+You can enjoy the festival at Kaza in August every year.